BearStudio/start-ui-native/README.md

 <h1 align="center"><img src="assets/thumbnail.png" alt="Start UI Native" /></h1>

+> [!CAUTION]
+> StartUI [native] needs StartUI [web] v2 in order to work correctly.
+> Make sure to have a local/deployed installation of StartUI [web] v2 before using
+> StartUI [native].

 🚀 Start UI [native] is a opinionated [Expo](https://expo.dev/) starter repository created & maintained by the [BearStudio Team](https://www.bearstudio.fr/team) and other contributors.
 It represents our team's up-to-date stack that we use when creating React Native apps for our clients.

-This starter is oriented to use Expo with Expo EAS features to have fully access to native code.
+This starter is oriented to use Expo with Expo EAS features to have full access to native code.

 ---